-None of the action alternatives are acceptable to the consulting Tribes, as all would impact tribal values and cultural heritage.
+None of the action alternatives are acceptable to the consulting Tribes, as all would impact Tribal values and cultural heritage.
 Specific concerns have been consistently expressed by the Tribes throughout the process about the impacts of the required land exchange, the impacts from the mining operations, and the proposed tailings storage facility in the vicinity of sacred sites, including Apache Leap, Picketpost Mountain, and the Superstition Wilderness.
-In general, each of the consulted Tribes consider the impacts from the land exchange and related mining activities to their tribal values as a loss that cannot be mitigated.
-However, given the land exchange requirements put forth in PL 113-291, I have limited discretion to completely eliminate impacts to expressed tribal values.
+In general, each of the consulted Tribes considers the impacts from the land exchange and related mining activities to their Tribal values as a loss that cannot be mitigated.
+However, given the land exchange requirements put forth in PL 113-291, I have limited discretion to completely eliminate impacts to expressed Tribal values.

-I find that Alternative 6, along with the commitments described in part 7.1 of the ROD, while not alleviating overall impacts to tribal values and still having impacts to cultural resources, is preferable as the activities there will have lesser impact to these specific sacred areas than the other action alternatives considered.
+I find that Alternative 6 - Skunk Camp, along with the commitments described in part 7.1 of the Draft ROD, while not alleviating overall impacts to Tribal values and still having impacts to cultural resources, is preferable as the activities there will have lesser impact to these specific sacred areas than the other action alternatives considered and will better address the impacts that represent risks to social sustainability.